chukwukap/space/README.md

 ## How It Works in 30 Seconds

-1. Sonic Space launches a live audio room.
+1. TipSpace launches a live audio room.
 2. A Farcaster Frame appears in everyone’s feed with _Join_ & _Tip_ buttons.
 3. Listeners drop emojis; every emoji is a tiny crypto tip.
 4. Super-fans send larger tips, still inside the Frame.